 That’s what Dominic Keen thinks.
-His recently launched British Robotics Seed Fund, in conjunction with Sapphire Capital Partners LLP, is the first SEIS fund to specialise in UK robotic start-ups.
+His recently launched British Robotics Seed Fund 2, in conjunction with Sapphire Capital Partners LLP, is one of the first SEIS and EIS funds to specialise in UK robotic start-ups.
 It aims to take advantage of the robotic revolution.

-- Growth investment targets 3x return, not including tax relief (returns not guaranteed)
+- Hybrid SEIS / EIS offer targeting 3x return, not including tax relief (returns not guaranteed)

 - Fast growing sector, capitalising on Britain’s strength in robotics development